Beyond Markovian: Reflective Exploration via Bayes-Adaptive RL for LLM Reasoning: Introduction

-To address this gap, we propose grounding reflective reasoning with Bayes-Adaptive RL, which explicitly optimizes for test-time generalization by maximizing the expected return under a posterior distribution over Markov Decision Processes (MDPs).
-The objective incentivizes both reward-seeking actions and epistemic explorations that gather information to reduce the MDP's uncertainty, such as the uncertainty regarding the progress made by different actions.
-This enables the model to adapt on-the-fly at test time by updating its beliefs and switching strategies based on observed outcomes, naturally giving rise to reflective exploration behaviors.
-We prove that the expected return of an adaptive policy can be exponentially higher than the optimal Markovian policy at test time.
+To address this gap, we ground reflective exploration with Bayesian RL, which maximizes the expected return in the deployment stage under a posterior distribution over Markov Decision Processes (MDPs) induced by the training data.
+The objective incentivizes both reward-seeking actions and exploration actions that gather information to reduce the MDP's uncertainty, such as the reward uncertainty regarding the progress made by different actions.
+We show that optimizing this Bayesian RL objective yields policies that adapt on-the-fly by updating their beliefs and switching strategies based on observed outcomes, naturally leading to reflective exploration behaviors.
+Moreover, we prove that the optimal adaptive policy can achieve arbitrarily higher Bayes-expected return than any optimal Markovian policy.

 Building upon this formulation, we introduce a novel algorithm, \textit{Bayes-Adaptive RL for LLM Reasoning} (BARL).
 For each prompt, BARL performs online rollouts to generate a set of candidate answers, each associated with an MDP hypothesis.
 The state-action value is then computed by weighting each hypothesis according to the model’s current belief, with penalties applied for mismatches between predicted and observed rewards, thereby signaling when to switch strategies.
-BARL provides a principled mechanism for integrating and revising plausible strategies, analogous to linearizing best-of-N reasoning, but with explicit step-level guidance on \textit{when} and \textit{how} the model should reflectively explore.
+BARL provides a principled mechanism for integrating and revising plausible strategies, analogous to linearizing best-of-N, but with explicit guidance on \textit{when} and \textit{how} the model should reflectively explore.

-To illustrate the benefits of BARL, we begin with a synthetic task designed to mirror test-time generalization in LLM reasoning.
-The agent receives a reward only when it repeats a prompt token exactly three times, but the training and testing prompt tokens differ.
-Standard Markovian RL memorizes the training solutions and fails to generalize.
+To illustrate the benefits of BARL, we begin with a synthetic task designed to mirror the training-deployment procedure in LLM reasoning.
+The agent receives a reward only when it repeats a prompt token exactly three times, but the training and evaluation prompt tokens differ.
+Conventional RL fails to generalize beyond the training prompt tokens.
 In contrast, BARL learns to switch strategies by eliminating hypotheses, ultimately discovering the ground-truth MDP for optimal behavior.